A Great American Tragedy: Reception

-The New York Times said "thought and care have gone into" the film but felt "home‐set viewers who have felt the budget pinch aren't likely to bleed for this case of unemployment...
+The New York Times said "thought and care have gone into" the film but felt "home-set viewers who have felt the budget pinch aren't likely to bleed for this case of unemployment...
 Both J. Lee Thompson's direction and Caryl Ledner's writing are best in the rather coolly dispassionate vignettes peeling down the prideful hero, as in one scene at an unemployment office.
 But Kennedy's moment of truth, a simple decision to buckle down and roll up his sleeves, take a long, exasperating wait that provokes curiosity, hardly sympathy."

-The Los Angeles Times said it "ranked among the best workthat director J. Lee Thompson, in his TV movie debut, has ever done."
+The Los Angeles Times said it "ranked among the best work that director J. Lee Thompson, in his TV movie debut, has ever done."